Bukhara, what to see in the jewel of the Silk Road

 Bukhara painting destroyed, except for the Kalyan Minaret

 Next to it stands the Kalyan Mosque, one of the largest temples in Central Asia.
-Its spacious courtyard, blue-domed galleries, and sense of perfect proportion make one feel small in the face of spirituality and history.
-Built in the 16th century on the site of a previously destroyed mosque, the current structure reflects the peak of Islamic architecture of the period.
-Despite its size, its atmosphere is serene and contemplative.
+Its expansive courtyard, galleries with blue domes, and sense of perfect proportion make one feel small in the face of its spirituality and history.

 La enorme Mezquita Kalyan en Bujará